FERPA for Students & Parents

 Can a Parent Request Access to Their Student's Education Record?

 Under FERPA, when a student reaches 18 years of age or enroll at a postsecondary institution such as the University of Florida, the rights afforded to the parents of a student automatically transfer to the student.
+Students may authorize third parties, including parents, by logging into their ONE.UF portal using the pathway ONE.UF > Academics > Authorize Information Release.
+The student has the ability to add or remove an authorized third party at any time.
 However, a parent still may have access to the education record if:

 • The information requested is directory information and there is no privacy hold on the student's record.